2021 CONCACAF Nations League final

-The 2020 CONCACAF Nations League Final was a soccer match that determined the winners of the final tournament of the 2019–20 CONCACAF Nations League.
+The 2021 CONCACAF Nations League final was a soccer match that determined the winners of the final tournament of the 2019–20 CONCACAF Nations League.
 It was the inaugural final of the CONCACAF Nations League, an international soccer competition involving the men's national teams of the member associations of CONCACAF.

+The United States won the final 3–2 after extra time to become the first champions of the CONCACAF Nations League.

+Scheduling and Venue Changes

-The match was originally scheduled to be held on June 7, 2020, at AT&T Stadium in Arlington, United States.
+The match was originally scheduled to be held on June 7, 2020, at AT&T Stadium in Arlington, Texas, United States.
 On April 3, 2020, the final tournament was postponed due to the COVID-19 pandemic.

-On July 27, 2020, CONCACAF announced that the Nations League Finals would be held in March 2021, though on September 22, 2020, CONCACAF announced that the tournament was again rescheduled until June 2021.
+On July 27, 2020, CONCACAF announced that the Nations League Finals would be held in March 2021, though on September 22, 2020, CONCACAF announced that the event was again rescheduled until June 2021.

-The United States won the final 3–2 after extra time to become the first champions of the CONCACAF Nations League.

 Venue

 The final was played at Empower Field at Mile High, an American football venue in Denver, Colorado.
-The venue seats 76,125 spectators, and is primarily used by the Denver Broncos of the National Football League, but had hosted the Colorado Rapids of Major League Soccer in the past.
-Empower Field at Mile High had hosted two matches of the Gold Cup group stage in 2013, 2015, and 2019.
+The venue seats 76,125 spectators, although COVID-19 regulations at the time of the match artificially reduced capacity by 50%.
+It is primarily used by the Denver Broncos of the National Football League, but had previously hosted the Colorado Rapids of Major League Soccer.
+Empower Field at Mile High had also hosted two matches of the Gold Cup group stage in 2013, 2015, and 2019.
 CONCACAF announced its selection of Empower Field at Mile High as the venue for the CONCACAF Nations League Finals on April 15, 2021.